Melissa Withers

 Aside from enjoying the punishment of business-building—especially the messy human parts—I am committed to using my investor superpowers to support founders who build businesses without the perks of privilege.
 I was the first person in my family to graduate college.
 Providing for my family is my responsibility.
 I did not have wealthy friends and family to subsidize my entrepreneurial ambitions.
 Sure, sometimes these things held me back, but they also made me a resilient operator, a dogged problem solver, and hardworking AF.
 Poverty, race, geography, and gender should not be a barrier to entrepreneurship.
 Period.

 Money lost, money wasted, and money never made are reason enough to demand new kinds of funding.
 Worse, the current toolkit is also lousy at empowering entrepreneurs to build many of the things that people want and need.
-Moreover, traditional VC is notoriously exclusive, reserved for those who match the narrow profile of what a “bankable” founder looks like (white, male, credentialed, connected, able to work without pay, etc).
-I am proud to be among a growing group of investors who are trying new things, many with tremendous success.
-The barriers to capital innovation are mostly imagined.
-That said, changing minds can be the hardest change of all.
+Moreover, traditional VC is notoriously exclusive, reserved for those who match the narrow profile of what a “bankable” founder looks like.
+I am proud to be among a growing group of investors who are trying new things, many with great success.
+The barriers to capital innovation are mostly imagined, but changing minds can be the hardest change of all.

-I have unattractive toenails thanks to the Boston, Chicago, and Philly Marathons.
-On the daily, I am a proud mom to a beautiful boy, an amateur boxer, and I LOVE being outdoors.
+I have unattractive toenails thanks to running the Boston, Chicago, and Philly Marathons.
+I am an amateur boxer.
 Dogs are my spirit animal.
-Gin over whiskey, champagne over beer, but I’m not fussy if the company is good.
+Gin over whiskey, champagne over beer, but not fussy if the company is good.

 Good with a microphone, terrible on roller skates.